What is PMS?

 There are a bunch of meditation apps out there and you can also listen to guided meditations for anxiety on Youtube.
 I am currently using Balance app www.balanceapp.com which has a range of meditation practises with different goals.
 You can use them to de-stress, gain focus or wind down.

 Taking the easy route when your focus is lacking can help to take off some of the stress.
 You might not have the concentration for cooking a 12 course meal at the end of a long day at work.
 Taking some shortcuts is fine.

 Taking the easy route when you’re stressed does not make you lazy.
 You don’t have to push yourself to give 110% all of the time.
 Work smarter not harder.

 This is called cycle syncing.
 Essentially, it means working with your hormonal ups and downs to best optimise your time, energy and efforts.
-If you’re not sure when your ovulation phase is, take my free menstrual masterclass to find out.
+This is the most useful tool you have when it comes to taking the stress out of your cycle.

 Okay, so you’ve read this post and now you’re thinking “Woah Cherrelle – my mind is blown.
 I need more of this in my life!”
 Well pal, fear not… I wrote an eBook to get you started.